tc39/proposal-temporal/docs/plaindate.md

 This mode also matches the behavior of cross-platform standards like [RFC 5545 (iCalendar)](https://tools.ietf.org/html/rfc5545).

 During "skipped" clock time like the hour after DST starts in the Spring, this method interprets invalid times using the pre-transition time zone offset.
-This behavior avoids exceptions when converting non-existent date/time values to `Temporal.ZonedDateTime`, but it also means that values during these periods will result in a different `Temporal.PlainTime` value in "round-trip" conversions to `Temporal.ZonedDateTime` and back again.
+This behavior avoids exceptions when converting nonexistent date/time values to `Temporal.ZonedDateTime`, but it also means that values during these periods will result in a different `Temporal.PlainTime` value in "round-trip" conversions to `Temporal.ZonedDateTime` and back again.

 For usage examples and a more complete explanation of how this disambiguation works, see [Resolving ambiguity](./ambiguity.md).